-Recently in the midst of a mediation session, Rob and I were asked, “What normally happens in this case?
+Recently in the midst of a mediation session, I was asked, “What normally happens in this case?
 You know, what does the judge say?”

 Time and time again, couples who have decided to mediate (instead of litigate) their divorce want to know “what happens when.”
 And time and time again, I say, “That’s the beauty of mediation.
 The two of you get to decide what happens when.”